 As part of a C.I.A. experiment, Kenny Braverman was bonded/merged with an armored battlesuit.
-This suit is powered by Kryptonite radiation.
-The suit is capable of allowing Conduit to fly, to project the Kryptonite radiation as energy blasts or energy fields, and to power tendrils that whip out from the armor to grab opponents.
-The radiation and armor provides Conduit with superhuman strength, while the armor and helmet also provides Conduit with protection.
+This armored chassis is powered by Kryptonite radiation.
+The suit is capable of allowing Conduit to fly, to project his internalized K radiation as energy blasts or force fields, as well as be channeled through tendrils he can whip out from his forearms to grab opponents and disintegrate opponents.
+The radiation and armor provide's Conduit with superhuman strength & resilience, while the armor and helmet also grant wearers protection.

 Unfortunately, the Conduit armor is permanently attached to his body.
 The Metropolis S.C.U. once attempted to remove the armor, but could not.
 Since the suit is permanently bonded to his neural network, Conduit also feels pain when damage is done to one of his tendrils.

 As a C.I.A. undercover operative, Conduit has extensive combat training, both in hand-to-hand and in armed combat.
-He is a master of disguise, and has infiltrated other organizations in his C.I.A. career.
-He is also an expert at gathering intelligence and at counter intelligence methods.
+He is a master of disguise and has infiltrated other organizations in his C.I.A. career.
+He is also an expert at gathering intelligence and using counterintelligence methods.

-Conduit has created an underground spy network, called Pipeline, to aide him in his research.
-Pipeline has various operatives around the world, and their base of operations lies deep below Metropolis.
-Pipeline has access to advanced weaponry, and has hacked the networks of various spy agencies around the globe.
+Conduit, after his disownment from the CIA, created his own underground spy network called Pipeline, to aid him in his clandestine efforts.
+Pipeline has various operatives around the world who conduct any manner of aboveboard and blackbook operations under his purview as director.
+Such as research, infill/exfiltration, sabotage, kidnapping, hired hits, etc. Their base of operations lies deep below Metropolis, Pipeline has access to advanced technologies along the lines of weaponry, even having the resources to hack heavily encrypted networks of various rival spy agencies around the globe.
 Pipeline also employs mercenaries-for-hire, which serve as ground troops for Conduit’s activities.
 Superman disbanded Pipeline after Conduit’s death.

 Superman: The Animated Series